Remotsensei/SK_training/Section1.md

 </div>

 ### Scope
-This class presents the recommended process for project creation, RAS Mapper configuration, and terrain model creation.
+This section presents the recommended steps to create a project, provide the correct configuration for RAS Mapper, and create the main terrain model.

 ### Goals
 * Create the HEC-RAS project and set the general configuration of RAS Mapper.